acmoura/acmoura.github.io/content/publication/mf.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Acta Médica Portuguesa (in Portuguese)" publication_short = ""
+publication = "Acta Medica Portuguesa (in Portuguese)" publication_short = ""

 # Is this a selected publication? (true/false)